Sleeves come in various lengths as illustrated below.

 The lantern sleeve is a full, gathered sleeve attached to a drop-shouldered garment; it can be either a long or short sleeve look.
 It's seen on everything from jackets to dresses.
 The lantern sleeve is smooth at the armhole and wrist.
 Works best on narrow shoulders/slim upper body types

-A Leg-o’-mutton sleeve is a sleeve with full gathered or pleated top tapering to narrow at the wrist.
+A Leg-o'-mutton sleeve is a sleeve with a full gathered or pleated top tapering to narrow at the wrist.
 They are also referred to as leg-of-mutton or gigot sleeves.

 A melon sleeve is a sleeve made in lengthwise sections that are wider in the middle of the sleeve to create a melon shape in the middle of the sleeve.
 They are typically made of stiffened fabric.

 A petal sleeve is a sleeve with a two-piece overlap at the top of the outer arm to form a petal-like opening.
 They are also called lapped sleeves.

 A puffed sleeve is a short full sleeve with gathers at the armhole, lower edge, or both.
 They are also sometimes called puff sleeves.

 A roll-up sleeve is a straight short or elbow length sleeve designed to be rolled or folded up to form a cut.
 They may be either set-in or shirt sleeve.

 A set-in sleeve has a high rounded sleeve cap.
 The sleeve underarm seam and the blouse side seam are constructed first so the sleeve is set into the armhole.
 Set-in sleeves may be any length.